jamesremuscat/avx/README.md

 The controller will respond with an appropriate HTTP response code:
  * 200 - OK (followed by whatever data is returned by that method)
  * 400 - no such method
- * 403 - not permitted to call that method over HTTP
+ * 403 - not permitted to call methods on that device over HTTP
  * 404 - no such device

 ## Supported Devices